By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Lots of clinicians (Counselors and Therapists) do not use DBT and don’t want to learn it.
 In fact, plenty of clinicians I know don’t even like seeing BPD clients.
 Some clients don’t like going for DBT either, despite the glowing testimonials we hear from clients who say DBT changed their life.

 If DBT is so effective for treating BPD, why do so few clinicians want to use it and why aren’t their lines of clients waiting for treatment?

-Their pattern of unstable relationships is so pervasive that they have difficulty forming a health relationship with the clinician.
+Their pattern of unstable relationships is so pervasive that they have difficulty forming a healthy relationship with the clinician.
 Just when we think we are helping them they may quit treatment and blame the clinician for their increased pain.
-They are also more likely to file complaints with the licensing board or even a law suit because they feel therapy did not help them and now their pain is even worse.
+They are also more likely to file complaints with the licensing board or even a lawsuit because they feel therapy did not help them and now their pain is even worse.

 Despite all these issues DBT does work and does help clients with BPD.